EgyptAir Flight 990: Search-and-rescue operations

 The aircraft crashed in international waters, so the Egyptian government had the right to initiate its own search and rescue and investigation.
 Because the government did not have the resources to salvage the aircraft, the Egyptian government requested that the United States lead the investigation.
 The Egyptian government signed a letter formally ceding responsibility of investigating the accident to the United States.

 Search-and-rescue operations were launched within minutes of the loss of radar contact, with the bulk of the operation being conducted by the United States Coast Guard.
 At 03:00 EST, an HU-25 Falcon jet took off from Air Station Cape Cod, becoming the first rescue party to reach the last known position of the plane.
 All U.S. Coast Guard cutters in the area were immediately diverted to search for the aircraft, and an urgent marine information broadcast was issued, requesting mariners in the area to keep a lookout for the downed aircraft.

+At sunrise, the United States Merchant Marine Academy training vessel T/V Kings Pointer found an oil sheen and some small pieces of debris.
+Rescue efforts continued by air and by sea, with a group of U.S. Coast Guard cutters covering 10000 sqmi on October 31, 1999, with the hope of locating survivors, but no bodies were recovered from the debris field.